Wood Betony, Lousewort

-Wood Betony, or Lousewort is a medicinal and edible herb.
-It was much used by Native Americans and prized for it’s medicinal and aphrodisiac qualities.
-Leaves and stems are cooked as pot herb.
+Wood Betony, or Lousewort is an edible plant and also used as an herb.
+It was much used by Native Americans and prized for its herbal and aphrodisiac qualities.
+The leaves and stems are cooked as pot herb.

 The active constituents in the plant are betaine, betulinic-acid, caffeic-acid, chlorogenic-acid, harpagide, rosmarinic-acid, and tannin.
 As an alternative medicine it is an emmenagogue , anodyne, anti-tumor, aphrodisiac, blood tonic, cardiac, poultice, stomachic.

 A herbal infusion of the roots is used as blood tonic, cardiac for anemia and heart troubles and to treat stomach aches, ulcers, and bloody diarrhea.
 A poultice of the crushed root is applied to swellings, sore muscles, varicose veins, and tumors.
 The roots are finely grated and added to food as an aphrodisiac.
 An infusion of the fresh leaves or dried herb has been used to treat a sore throat, tonsillitis, cough and bronchitis.
 Infusion also used to treat headaches, dizziness, urinary, bladder and kidney pain.
 Wash or dip in a strong decoction is used to rid animals and people of lice and scabies.